TheTiksiBranch/ps2/data/mods/gennext/README.md

 a new generation: existing OU threats stay mostly the same, but many new threats and strategies are introduced.

-And yes, we know that "no base stat changes" has been broken in Gen 6.
+And yes, we know that "no base stat changes" and "no typechart changes" have been broken.
 We're still not doing it, because it's hard to constrain and hard to keep track of.

 Recent changes